-Toronto’s very own Oscar winner Domee Shi just put Toronto on the world stage.
-The Sheridan College graduate’s feature-length directorial debut Turning Red arrived on Disney+ on Friday, and Shi made our city the main character.
+The movie, which was released in March last year, put Toronto on the world stage.
+The Sheridan College graduate’s feature-length directorial debut Turning Red arrived on Disney+ with a bang, and Shi made our city the main character.
 The movie takes place in Toronto and is the first full-length animated Disney movie set in Canada.

 Director Domee Shi chose her hometown of Toronto as the backdrop for her new feature film, with Ottawa native @IamSandraOh lending her voice and a group of very talented Canadian artists on the filmmaking team.
 (1/2) pic.twitter.com/WymY3r4D5O